 Understanding the different options available can help you make an informed decision when choosing a wheelchair.

-Standard Electric Wheelchairs: These are the most common type of electric wheelchair, and they are designed for indoor use.
+Standard Electric Wheelchairs: These are the most common type of electric wheelchairs, and they are designed for indoor use.
 They have a traditional design and feature a motor, batteries, and a control system.
 They are typically lightweight and easy to maneuver, making them ideal for use in small spaces, such as homes and offices.

 Heavy-Duty Electric Wheelchairs: These electric wheelchairs are designed for outdoor use and are capable of handling rough terrain.
 They are typically heavier and more robust than standard electric wheelchairs, and they may have larger wheels, better suspension, and a higher weight capacity.

 Foldable Electric Wheelchairs: These electric wheelchairs are designed for easy transportation and storage.
 They can be folded up for storage in a car trunk or closet.
-They are lightweight and easy to maneuver, but may have less power than other electric wheelchairs.
+They are lightweight and easy to maneuver but may have less power than other electric wheelchairs.

 Standing Electric Wheelchairs: These electric wheelchairs are designed to allow the user to stand up while seated in the wheelchair.
 They can be used for rehabilitation and to improve circulation, but they are typically more expensive than standard electric wheelchairs.